We've been in the South Wedge since 1856!

 The High Altar

-The High Altar was designed by George Laushalter, as a gift of Mrs. Henry (Maria) Perkins on April 11, 1899.
+The High Altar was designed by George Haushalter, as a gift of Mrs. Henry (Maria) Perkins on April 11, 1899.
 The marble was imported from Carrara, Italy.

-The high altar window was made by the Tiffany Glass Company of New York, and given by Marie Atkinson Perkins Willard.
+The high altar window was designed by George Haushalter, made by the Calvert & Kimberly company in New York City, and given by Marie Atkinson Perkins Willard.
 The scene depicts Christ's tomb on Easter morning (Mark 16: 1-6)

 Located to the left in the sanctuary, the small altar and painting were gifts of Mrs. James S. (Emily) Watson in memory of her late mother, Mrs Hiram (Elizabeth) Sibley.
 It depicts the adoration of the three Wiseman at the crib of the infant Jesus.

 The Rose window was given in memory of Henry Brooks Ellwanger in 1883.
 He was the organist and choir master at the time.